vasilecondrea/modern-linux.info/README.md

 ***Intro**

-This is a repo containing my notes and code snippets taken while reading M. Hausenblas' book *Learning Modern Linux* (2022)
+This is a repo containing my notes and code snippets taken while reading *Learning Modern Linux* by M. Hausenblas.

-It all starts from a forked repo of M. Hausenblas' which you can find here https://github.com/mhausenblas/modern-linux.info.
+It all starts from a forked repo of M. Hausenblas which you can find here https://github.com/mhausenblas/modern-linux.info.

 My fork is of February 10, 2022 and does not update with the upstream repo after this date.